RayHightower/RayHightower.com/_posts/2014-08-19-openrov-assembly-challenges.markdown

 ###Using a Power Supply Instead of Batteries
 All of the time spent troubleshooting drained the OpenROV batteries.
 So I devised a way to apply power directly to the OpenROV without batteries.

-{% imgcap middle /images/openrov_power_supply.jpg Directly connected to power supply. %}
+{% include image.html img="/images/openrov_power_supply.jpg" caption="Directly connected to power supply." %}

 The photo reveals the random condition of my work surface, so here's a verbal description of this hack: